IBMSpectrumComputing/lsf-integrations/Spectrum LSF Application Center/GEDIT_ON_SERVER/readme.md

 2). copy the directory to /opt/ibm/lsfsuite/ext/gui/conf/application/published

+3). chmod a+x /opt/ibm/lsfsuite/ext/gui/conf/application/published/GEDIT_ON_SERVER.cmd

-3). logon PAC from browser, click on "New Workload"
+4). logon PAC from browser, click on "New Workload"

-4). submit job with GEDIT_ON_SERVER by specifying an input file
+5). submit job with GEDIT_ON_SERVER by specifying an input file

-5). after job is running. click on the console icon beside the job ID in the workload list
+6). after job is running. click on the console icon beside the job ID in the workload list

 ## Copyright